brianhill/numerical-analysis/index.md

 ## Texts

 There will be no text to purchase for the above subjects.
 Instead I will be preparing handouts.
-I will draw heavily from three books:
+I will draw from three books:

 * The HP-25 Owner's Handbook
-* HP-25 Applications Programs
+* HP-25 Applications Programs book
-* A book by an outstanding applied mathematician, Peter Henrici, *Computational Analysis with the HP-25 Pocket Calculator*, which is long since out-of-print ([on Amazon](https://www.amazon.com/Computational-Analysis-HP-Pocket-Calculator/dp/0471029386) copies of this 45-year-old book go for about $120)
+* If time, there will additionally be selections from Peter Henrici, *Computational Analysis with the HP-25 Pocket Calculator*, which is long since out-of-print

-As a question:
+Additionally:

-Would you want to purchase and read *Bill & Dave: How Hewlett and Packard Built the World's Greatest Company* as a way of rounding out our historical knowledge?
-It is readily arguable that Hewlett-Packard was the most influential company in what we now call Silicon Valley.
-We could also read the Walter Isaacson biography of Steve Jobs if you wanted to bring your Silicon Valley history more up-to-date.
-Understanding the technological landscape in which we live is almost impossible without understanding Hewlett-Packard and Apple.
-Microsoft and Intel are another entire empire which we would not have time to get into.
-Google and Facebook are yet more, and the bewildering list goes on, but Hewlett-Packard founded and represent the best of Silicon Valley culture, and although the company is a sad shadow of its former self, its influence carries on.
+* We will cover some of *Bill & Dave: How Hewlett and Packard Built the World's Greatest Company* as a way of rounding out our historical knowledge of the company that is arguably the most influential company in what we now call Silicon Valley.

 ## Resources

 We will run the HP-25 app on smartphones.
 There is more than one developer offering these.
 They are inexpensive.
-I am not personally familiar with the Android offerings.
-We will investigate those together.

 ## Grading